ironbar/arc25/docs/05_Solution_Summary.md

 natural language, then transformed the grids conditioned on that description, and analyzed the outputs to find errors and refine the description of the task.
 However:

-- Any natural language description of a task can be implemented using Python code.
-And it could be expressed in a short program if a good domain-specific language (DSL) is available.
-Thus I don't see a clear advantage of using natural language over Python code.
+- Any natural language description of a task can be implemented using Python code and could be expressed in a short program if a good domain-specific language (DSL) is available.
+Thus I do not see a clear advantage of using natural language over Python code.
 - All deep learning models are fallible.
 Even if the model finds the correct description of the task, it might fail to transform the grids accordingly.
-On the other hand, the Python interpreter is a deterministic executor: once a correct program is found, it will always produce the correct output.
+The Python interpreter is a deterministic executor: once a correct program is found, it will always produce the correct output.

 #### Program search with frontier models

-Public approaches with frontier LLMs like the ones by [Ryan Greenblatt](https://redwoodresearch.substack.com/p/getting-50-sota-on-arc-agi-with-gpt) and [Jeremy Berman](https://jeremyberman.substack.com/p/how-i-got-a-record-536-on-arc-agi) achieve state of the art accuracy on ARC by generating python code and refining the code using feedback from execution.
+Public approaches with frontier LLMs like the ones by [Ryan Greenblatt](https://redwoodresearch.substack.com/p/getting-50-sota-on-arc-agi-with-gpt) and [Jeremy Berman](https://jeremyberman.substack.com/p/how-i-got-a-record-536-on-arc-agi) achieve state-of-the-art accuracy on ARC by generating Python code and refining the code using feedback from execution.

-My guess is that a frozen model, no matter how big, will not be able to generalize when the generalization jump is big.
+My guess is that a frozen model, no matter how big, will not be able to generalize when the generalization jump is large.
 I hypothesize that search and learn will beat a pure search approach.

 ## Content